mfem/web/src/tutorial/start.md

 <h3 class="panel-title"><i class="fa fa-warning"></i>&nbsp; Warning</h3>
 </div>
 <div class="panel-body">
-If you use VPN, make sure to <b>turn it off</b> before following the instructions below.
+If you use a VPN, make sure to <b>turn it off</b> before following the instructions below.
 </div>
 </div>